Cob, the great moderator

 Almost without exception people feel the beauty and the magic of a cob home as soon as they enter one (or even when they see photographs).
 On a subconscious level, I believe that cob and cob buildings have a moderating effect on many aspects of our living experience.
 Moderating in the sense that cob resolves inner conflict in our bodies and our souls; we experience it as something right.
 The quality of this deeper experience can be compared to walking through a beautiful forest where we find ourselves surrounded by something that feels complete and sensible.

-The building of a cob home tends to bring people of all walks of life together and has a moderating effect on groups.
+Bringing people together The building of a cob home tends to bring people of all walks of life together and has a moderating effect on groups.
 People sense their commonality in the joy they find in “playing” with mud and getting dirty.
 They are allowed to emerge in these deeply rooted activities again.
 It is as if they have landed on a newly discovered planet with a bunch of very exciting people.
 Because cob building is relatively easy to learn and creates beautiful products it tends to help us focus on our commonalities; almost without exception, every cob workshop I have been part of has led to a joyful building community where care, cooperation, fun and responsibility were the leading themes.
 This feeling is enhanced by the near absence of power tools.

 Cob moderates our bodies too.
 All muscles of our body are being used while building, while none need to be strained.
 It feels like a gentle exercise, aligning our bodies and gaining strength on all levels.
 Mixing the cob by foot and using your hands to put it on the wall is similar to the best foot and hand reflexology treatment.
 Through the gentle massage of your hands and feet, you feel your body being energized and stimulated.
 I know of one story of a person who came to a cob workshop with a chronic illness and left feeling strong and healthy.
 When I started teaching my last cob workshop, I started with a stiff, painful back; afterwards I cancelled my appointment with the chiropractor because I felt so good.